 Morgan Stanley (MS) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the investment bank had lost 4.18% over the past month, lagging the Finance sector's loss of 0.8% and the S&P 500's gain of 1.75% in that time.
+Prior to today's trading, shares of the investment bank had lost 2.8% over the past month.
+This has lagged the Finance sector's gain of 0.95% and the S&P 500's gain of 2.34% in that time.

-Investors will be hoping for strength from MS as it approaches its next earnings release, which is expected to be July 15, 2021.
+MS will be looking to display strength as it nears its next earnings release, which is expected to be July 15, 2021.
 On that day, MS is projected to report earnings of $1.66 per share, which would represent a year-over-year decline of 18.63%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $13.98 billion, up 4.23% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $13.98 billion, up 4.23% from the prior-year quarter.

 MS's full-year Zacks Consensus Estimates are calling for earnings of $7.05 per share and revenue of $55.84 billion.
 These results would represent year-over-year changes of +7.14% and +15.86%, respectively.

-Investors might also notice recent changes to analyst estimates for MS. These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for MS. Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.24% higher.
-MS is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.24% higher within the past month.
+MS is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, MS is currently trading at a Forward P/E ratio of 12.2.
-This valuation marks a premium compared to its industry's average Forward P/E of 11.34.
+Looking at its valuation, MS is holding a Forward P/E ratio of 12.55.
+Its industry sports an average Forward P/E of 11.94, so we one might conclude that MS is trading at a premium comparatively.

-Meanwhile, MS's PEG ratio is currently 1.81.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Financial - Investment Bank industry currently had an average PEG ratio of 1.22 as of yesterday's close.
+Investors should also note that MS has a PEG ratio of 1.86 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Financial - Investment Bank industry currently had an average PEG ratio of 1.28 as of yesterday's close.

 The Financial - Investment Bank industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 92, putting it in the top 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 127, which puts it in the top 50% of all 250+ industries.

 Click to get this free report